 - If you don’t have electric beater, you can beat with whisk.

 - You can use groundnut oil instead of sunflower oil, but sesame oil is not recommended for deep frying.

 - You have to fry vadai constantly in medium flame without adjusting the flame.

-- You can also add finely chopped ginger & coriander leaves.
+- You may add finely chopped ginger, coconut & coriander leaves.

-- If you are offering to God, you can replace chillies with pepper and leave shallots.
+- If you are offering to God, you can replace chillies with pepper and omit shallots.